Refresh Your Smile

 To have veneers placed, your teeth must be strong and have plenty of natural enamel left.
 During treatment, some of your natural enamel must be removed to prepare your teeth for the placement of veneers.
 For this reason, you must have adequate enamel to be a good candidate for veneers.

 Still not sure whether veneers are the best option for you?
-Schedule a consultation with Dr. Luck at Luck Family Dental today!
+Schedule a consultation with Dr. Luck !
 Together, you can explore your cosmetic options and determine if veneers are the best way to restore your smile

 Veneers Vs. Cosmetic Crowns